 800/MONKEYS or 614/645-3550

-Nestled in the northwest corner of the city, over 660 species from all regions of the planet frolic, nap and wander in their naturalistic habitats at the Columbus Zoo.
+The well-known Columbus Zoo is nestled in the northwest corner of the city.
+Delight at over 660 species as they frolic, nap and wander in their naturalistic habitats.
 Areas of exploration include Shores, African Forest, Voyage to Australia, Asia Quest and North America.
 Famous residents include three female Florida manatees at home onManatee Coast.
 Kids can ride ponies, take a train, and a spin on a 1914 carousel.
 There is also a great kid’s playground.

 COSI